• Skip to primary navigation

 Both tea types are made from Camellia sinensis leaves, but they are different in their preparation, taste, and aroma.

-Black tea has a robust and earthy flavor, while Earl Grey’s signature taste is imparted by bergamot oil.
+Black tea has a strong and earthy flavor, while Earl Grey's signature taste is imparted by bergamot oil.

-Earl Grey may not suit everyone’s taste buds because of its strong lavender-like aroma and citrusy taste, which comes from bergamot oil infusion.
+Earl Grey may not suit everyone's palate because of its strong lavender-like aroma and citrusy taste, which comes from bergamot oil infusion.

 However, it is an excellent option for those who want a sweeter yet refreshing alternative to common black teas like Lipton or Darjeeling.